bhittaywad/Aws/README.md

  # Repo to learn Aws with practice.
 Contributions are most welcome.
  # # AWS Learning Guide

-This repository serves as a guide for learning Aws,  It offers a variety of cloud services that include computing power, storage, databases, machine learning, and more, which can be used to build, deploy, and manage applications and services over the internet
+This repository serves as a guide for learning Aws,

 ## Table of Contents

 - 1-Introduction to Aws
 - 2-AWS EBS storage